 When you’re planning your budget for your Icelandic adventure, you might like to calculate the gas and tolls for your trip to get an idea of how much driving in Iceland will cost you.

 We recommend researching the latest Iceland gas prices constantly.
 You can also check the diesel and gas prices in Iceland by supplier.
 This way, you’re aware of the most cost-efficient gas stations to stop at.
-This will also help you when choosing between a gas or diesel vehicle in Iceland.
+This will also help you fathom the main differences between Diesel vs Gas and what to choose when renting a vehicle in Iceland.

 If you know how long you’ll be driving in Iceland for, you can make a rough calculation of the amount of money you’ll spend on gas and add the Iceland toll tunnel payment (for either one or two ways).
 This will give you an overall idea of extra money to account for when driving in Iceland.